fakelag/ts-gql-boilerplate/README.md

 ### Backend notes
 * To start development, configure mutations and subscriptions in `backend/backend.ts` & `backend/schema.graphql`
-* Backend only includes a http server, secure connections/certificates should be handles via a reverse proxy
+* Backend only includes a http server, secure connections/certificates should be handled via a reverse proxy
 * For multipart upload support (outside graphql) install multer (https://www.npmjs.com/package/multer)
-* Backend interface definitions can be found at `backend/interfaces.ts`
+* Backend interface definitions can be found in `backend/interfaces.ts`
 * Mockup authentication can be found in `backend/server.ts`
-* NPM Scripts are currently for configured for a Win32 environment -- slight changes may be required to get them working on other systems
+* NPM Scripts are currently configured for a Win32 environment -- slight changes may be required to get them working on other systems

 ## Frontend
 ### Libraries